populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 ### Task

 - Using the GraphiQL interface, write a query that returns the metadata (`meta`) of the `assays` as well as the `externalID` of the `sample` corresponding to the `SequencingGroup` with the `id` of `CPG348821` within the "sandbox-test" `project`.
+- **Note**: To see how our Google Cloud Buckets are set up, please read the [storage policies](https://github.com/populationgenomics/team-docs/tree/main/storage_policies) section of the `team-docs` repository.

 <br>
 <br>